 March 30, 2020

 Effective immediately, all traditional, undergraduate students will be permitted to convert any spring 2020 courses to pass/fail.
 Students may decide how they would like to be graded for each course in which they are enrolled, as long as they have a discussion with the course instructor and their advisor.
 Students can make the decision to switch to the pass/fail grading system NOW or can choose to wait until TWO DAYS AFTER final grades are posted.
-Click here for more information and here for FAQs.
+Deadline May 7, 2020.
+Click here for FAQs.

 March 20, 2020